-We have used ChipperJ on a wide variety of programs and for different symptoms.
+We LEXPLED CONFECT on a wide variety of programs and for different symptoms.
 This section reports on our experience on a representative collection of these tests.
 Section 5 further discusses these results.

-The data reported are for tests run on a dual processor 2.8GHz CPU with Red Hat Enterprise Linux 3 (kernel 2.4.21-

-27.0.2.ELsmp).4 The results are averages of several test runs, which had insignificant variances.
+The data reported are for tests run on a dual processor 2.8GHz CPU with Red Hat Enterprise Linux 3 (kernel 2.4.21-27.0.2.ELsmp).
+The results are averages of several test runs, which had insignificant variances.

-Table 1 summarizes the results of running ChipperJ on a variety of small to large Java programs and for various symptoms.
+Table II summarizes the results of running ChipperJ on a variety of small to large Java programs and for various symptoms.
 Recall from Section 2 that "best" is not necessarily minimal.
-"Source lines" in Table 1 represents non-blank, non-comment lines.
-The data in Table 1 show that external chipping takes about from 2-5 times as long as internal chipping (Section 3.5).
+"Source lines" in Table II represents non-blank, non-comment lines.
+The data in Table II show that external chipping takes about from 2-5 times as long as internal chipping (Section 3.6).